rtcharity/resources.eahub.org/content/evaluation_and_strategy/cause-profile-mental-health.md

 Let’s suppose you’ve decided that mental health is how you can do the most good with your time or money.
 What next?

-Regarding charitable donations, [<u>StrongMinds</u>](https://strongminds.org/) seems to be the current low-risk favourite.
+Regarding charitable donations, [StrongMinds](https://strongminds.org/) seems to be the current low-risk favourite.

 There are, however, other charities someone could consider, though none have yet been thoroughly evaluated against StrongMinds.
 These are, with brief explanations in brackets:

-* <u>[Friendship Bench](https://www.friendshipbenchzimbabwe.org/)</u> (a charity which provides problem solving therapy in Zimbabwe through lay health workers.
-They’ve had a <u>[RCT conducted on their intervention](https://jamanetwork.com/journals/jama/article-abstract/2594719)</u>, which found an initial impact greater than my estimate for StrongMind’s; however, I don’t yet have costs so can’t make a cost-effectiveness calculation).
+* [Friendship Bench](https://www.friendshipbenchzimbabwe.org/) (a charity which provides problem solving therapy in Zimbabwe through lay health workers.
+They’ve had a [RCT conducted on their intervention](https://jamanetwork.com/journals/jama/article-abstract/2594719), which found an initial impact greater than my estimate for StrongMind’s; however, I don’t yet have costs so can’t make a cost-effectiveness calculation).
-* <u>[Multidisciplinary Association for Psychedelic Studies](https://maps.org/)</u> (MAPS) or [<u>The Psychedelic Society</u>](http://psychedelicsociety.org.uk/petitions/psychedelics-for-mental-health) (both work to do research into, and increase access to, psychedelic treatments for mental illness).
+* [Multidisciplinary Association for Psychedelic Studies](https://maps.org/) (MAPS) or [The Psychedelic Society](http://psychedelicsociety.org.uk/petitions/psychedelics-for-mental-health) (both work to do research into, and increase access to, psychedelic treatments for mental illness).
-* <u>[The International Positive Education](http://ipen-network.com/)</u> (‘IPEN’; as the name suggests, the organisation aims to spread positive education in schools).
+* [The International Positive Education](http://ipen-network.com/) (‘IPEN’; as the name suggests, the organisation aims to spread positive education in schools).
-* <u>[Mental Health Research UK](http://www.mentalhealthresearchuk.org.uk/home)</u> (currently funding PhDs in mental health research).
+* [Mental Health Research UK](http://www.mentalhealthresearchuk.org.uk/home) (currently funding PhDs in mental health research).

 Regarding high impact careers, no systemic work has been done to evaluate what these might be.
 Intuitively, the following stand out as promising, but these are just some initial ideas:

 1. Cause prioritisation research - it’s hard to escape this conclusion, given how little work has been done.
-For those who are interested, I’ve highlighted some important questions in the following document: <u>[Human Welfare: A Research Agenda](https://docs.google.com/document/d/15DqZNMfqRw4cOEcz3lpBM5jPoLWXnOIZ2IXznBH6Bf0/edit)</u>.
+For those who are interested, I’ve highlighted some important questions in the following document: [Human Welfare: A Research Agenda](https://docs.google.com/document/d/15DqZNMfqRw4cOEcz3lpBM5jPoLWXnOIZ2IXznBH6Bf0/edit).
 I am in the process of forming an organisation to conduct such research.
-If you would like to participate, please <u>[contact me](mailto:%20michael.plant@stx.ox.ac.uk)</u>.
+If you would like to participate, please [contact me](mailto:%20michael.plant@stx.ox.ac.uk).
 2. Economics (or other social science) research into happiness, e.g. determining what the most effective government policies are.
 3. Research into new treatments for mental health, e.g. psychedelics, and/or advocacy for these treatments.
 Lee Sharkey and I have written about drug policy reform elsewhere.\[55]
 4. Work in developing world mental health.
 Trying to improve organisations already in this area, possibly with a view to trying to start new, more effective ones.
 5. Entrepreneurship in mental health technology.
-There are some effective altruists working on projects in this area already, such as <u>[Mind Ease](https://mindease.io/)</u> and <u>[UpLift](http://www.uplift.us/)</u>.
+There are some effective altruists working on projects in this area already, such as [Mind Ease](https://mindease.io/) and [UpLift](http://www.uplift.us/).
 6. Politics or policy.
 Trying to change what governments do and their attitudes towards happiness.

 ### Conclusion